Together we can make an impact

 Step 2: Make a plan

-If you are a small employer with under 15 staff and/or a less complex organizational structure, you may instead fill out an application form:
+If you are a small employer with under 15 staff and/or a less complex organizational structure, you may fill out an application form rather than complete an implementation plan.

 Step 3: Apply for certification